KwanLab/Autometa/docs/source/step-by-step-tutorial.rst

 .. note::
     It is important that you alter the cutoff based on your N50.
 If your N50 is really small, e.g. 500bp (pretty common for soil assemblies), then you might want to lower your cutoff to somewhere near N50.
-The tradeoff with lowing the length cutoff, however, is a greater number of contigs which may make it more difficult for the dataset to be binned.
+The tradeoff with lowering the length cutoff, however, is a greater number of contigs which may make it more difficult for the dataset to be binned.
 As was shown in the `Autometa <https://academic.oup.com/nar/article/47/10/e57/5369936>`_ paper, as assembly quality degrades so does the binning performance.